 On January 15, 2013, Luis Muñoz released a new album, entitled “LUZ”, featuring vocalists Magos Herrera from México and Téka Penteriche from Brazil.
 Once again, the world media offers full support to the project ( "Top 5 CDs of the Year" by Felix Contreras, NPR.
 "Best Latin CD of the Year" by W Royal Stokes, National Jazz Journalists Association, and Mike West, JazzTimes Magazine.
 "Top 25 Latin Jazz CDs of the Year" by the 8th Annual Jazz Critics Poll).
 Luis was, for the third time, nominated for an ACAM award (Jazz Composer/Producer of the Year), for "LUZ".

 2014 has brought lots of changes for Luis, among them, the formation of two new performing ensembles: a trio with Daniel Zimmerman on guitars and Brendan Statom on acoustic bass, and a quartet, with the addition of trumpeter Jonathan Dane.
 A new record was finished with those two groups plus Guyanese singer extraordinaire Lois Mahalia.
-In addition, Luis is working on an "all vocals" CD, in collaboration with the fantastic singers Claudia Acuña, Magos Herrera and Teka Penteriche, also to be released in 2015.
+In addition, Luis worked on an "all vocals" CD, in collaboration with the fantastic singers Claudia Acuña, Magos Herrera and Teka Penteriche,which was released in September of 2015.
 For this CD, entitled "VOZ", four wonderful Latin American artists also participate as co writers of lyrics: Jaime Gamboa from the Costa Rican group Malpaís, Panamanian singer/songwriter Rómulo Castro, Nicaraguan singer/songwriter Luis Enrique Mejía Godoy and poet Osvaldo Sauma, winner of the 2013 National Poetry Award in Costa Rica.
-"Voz" will be out on September 15, 2015